samdark/sitemap/README.md

 - `setBufferSize($number)`.
 Sets number of URLs to be kept in memory before writing it to file.
   Default is 1000.
 If you have more memory consider increasing it.
 If 1000 URLs doesn't fit, decrease it.
+- `setMaxFileSize($bytes)`.
+Sets maximum allowed number of bytes per single file.
+  Default is 10485760 bytes which equals to 10 megabytes.

 Running tests
 -------------